-Figure 1 depicts respiratory rate (breaths per minute) vs time for each patient measured by both Capnography and LRMD Respiratory Monitoring Device.
+Figure 1 depicts respiratory rate (breaths per minute) vs time for each patient measured by both capnography and LRMD.
 Table 3 presents the mean respiratory rate for each patient as well as the average difference between the two.
-Note that the differences between the two devices are very small with distinct significance seen as there is a large number of observations captured per patient to further power and detect such small differences.
+Note that the differences between the two devices are very small, with distinct significance seen as there is a large number of observations captured per patient to power further and detect such small differences.
 Figure 2 shows Bland- Altman plots.
 This scatterplot of measurement averages on the horizontal axis and differences in measurements plotted on the vertical axis shows the amount of disagreement between the two measurements by analyzing via means of the difference.
 The plots can also highlight certain types of anomalies in the measurements.
-Based on review of the data, it seems that there are inconsistencies between the two devices in the lower respiratory rate values as seen on the plot especially when the respiratory rate is less than 10.
+Based on review of the data, it seems that there are inconsistencies between the two devices in the lower respiratory rate values as seen on the plot, especially when the respiratory rate is less than 10.

 Apnea

 Apnea was also investigated during this study.
 When evaluating for apnea events, it is apparent that the two devices have similar rates of detection (< 2%).
-Subject 6 was the only exception to this as there were 7% more events detected by Capnography compared to LRMD (Table 4).
+Subject 6 was the only exception to this as there were 7% more events detected by capnography compared to LRMD (Table 4).

 DISCUSSION

-In this prospective study, we measured the ability of the LRMD Respiratory Monitoring Device to accurately and precisely detect respiration rate and variations thereof relative to commonly used capnography.
+In this prospective study, we measured the ability of the LRMD to detect accurately and precisely respiration rate and variations thereof relative to commonly used capnography.
 Overall, the LRMD breaths per minute highly correlated to the capnography respiratory rate (P < 0.001).
 In addition to monitoring respirations per minute, fluctuations in respiratory rate also proved to be similar when comparing the LRMD to conventional capnography.
-We also found that the average Capnography respiratory rate increased by 0.66 breaths for every 1 additional breath measured by LRMD device further demonstrating the ability of the LRMD device to detect respiration just as accurately as standard capnography.
-When monitoring for adverse events in respiration, the LRMD respiration device was able to detect apnea rates 6.4% of the time compared to 7.4% with Capnography, corresponding to an average 1% difference in reporting apnea events between the two devices.
+We also found that the average capnography respiratory rate increased by 0.66 breaths for every one additional breath measured by LRMD, further demonstrating the ability of the LRMD to detect respiration just as accurately as standard capnography.
+When monitoring for adverse events in respiration, the LRMD was able to detect apnea rates 6.4% of the time compared to 7.4% with capnography, corresponding to an average 1% difference in reporting apnea events between the two devices.

-This study demonstrated that the LRMD can be used in both critical care and ambulatory settings in place of conventional capnography for respiratory status monitoring as it has been shown in previously published data[11].
+This study demonstrated that the LRMD can be used in both critical care and ambulatory settings in place of conventional capnography for respiratory status monitoring, as has been shown previously[11].
 The advent of the LRMD allows us to measure ventilation in a new, easier to use, efficient, and more affordable manner.
 With the results of this study, this reliable device can be an effective and safe alternative to monitoring ventilation in various settings.
-Additionally, the greatest inconsistencies in between capnography and LRMD were noticed in respiratory rates less than 10 (Figure 2).
+Additionally, the greatest inconsistencies between capnography and LRMD were noticed in respiratory rates less than 10 (Figure 2).
 This is clinically relevant as hypoventilation state may be a preceding factor for apnea and respiratory failure.
 This observation may be explained by the fact that the algorithm used by the capnography takes time to analyze the data while the LRMD is instantaneous.
-In this scenario, we could argue LRMD is a superior monitor than capnography.
+In this scenario, we could argue that the LRMD is a superior monitor than capnography.